 Putting Taiwan President Tsai Ing-wen’s U.S. Transit in Context

-In March and April 2023, Taiwan President Tsai Ing-wen transited the United States and met with U.S. Speaker of the House Kevin McCarthy in California.
+In March and April 2023, Taiwan President Tsai Ing-wen transited through the United States and met with U.S. Speaker of the House Kevin McCarthy in California.
 By having Tsai and McCarthy meet during an unofficial Taiwan transit of the United States, there were hopes that Beijing’s activities would be less escalatory than it was when Speaker Nancy Pelosi visited Taiwan in August 2022.
 This feature provides historical context to Tsai’s 2023 transit by assessing trends in previous transits and analyzing Chinese responses.

 Tracking China’s April 2023 Military Exercises around Taiwan